ybeid/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ## 4 High level architecture

-This chapter provides a broad overview of a system\'s core components, their interfaces, and the overall design principles.
+This chapter provides a broad overview of a system's core components, their interfaces, and the overall design principles.
 Figure 2 visually clarifies these core components, the key entities within the Wallet high level architecture, and how they communicate via the primary interfaces.